Yumiko Takino

-Yumiko Takino (瀧野 由美子, Takino Yumiko) is a Japanese idol singer, model, and presenter, represented by Mama&Son.
-She is a member of STU48 and the lead performer for the title songs in the group's first five singles, and is also known for her saxophone playing.
+Yumiko Takino (瀧野 由美子, Takino Yumiko) is a Japanese tarento, model, presenter, actress and former idol singer.
+She was a member of STU48 and the lead performer for the title songs in the group's first five singles, and is also known for her saxophone playing.

 Biography

 Takino had wanted to become an idol since she was a primary school student, but did not actively pursue that dream until she found out about STU48 since it would not be realistic to become an idol in rural areas.
 She moved from Yamaguchi to Hiroshima in 2016 to attend university and took the audition for STU48 in Hiroshima.
 On March 19, 2017, Takino passed the STU48 final audition and was accepted into the group.
 In a post-acceptance interview, she said that she wanted "to be in a group that makes many people feel the goodness of Setouchi."

 In April, Takino was included as one of 100 members most discussed in social media in the AKB48 General Election Official Guidebook 2017, published by Kodansha.
 She also graced the cover of Weekly Shōnen Magazine released on May 31, becoming the fastest member to appear on a manga magazine cover among the AKB48 Group, Nogizaka46, and Keyakizaka46, 73 days after passing the audition.

 Takino made her debut performance with STU48 on May 3 at the Hiroshima Peace Memorial Park, as part of the 2017 Hiroshima Flower Festival.
 She served as center (lead performer) for STU48's first original song "Setouchi no Koe", first performed at the Okayama Mirai Hall on June 3 and released as part of AKB48's 48th single, "Negaigoto no Mochigusare".
 She was also the center for the title song of STU48's debut single "Kurayami", released on January 31, 2018.

 In August, Takino made her runway debut at the Kansai Collection 2017 Autumn/Winter fashion show in Osaka, appearing with other AKB48 Group members.
 She also appeared at the GirlsAward fashion show in September 2018, modeling for Bershka, and the TGC Kitakyushu in October 2019.

 In June 2018, Takino ranked #74 in the AKB48 Senbatsu Sousenkyo, being one of only two STU48 original members to rank in along with Chiho Ishida at #99 (Nana Okada, who ranked fifth, is concurrently an AKB48 member).
 Both of them also took part in AKB48's performance of "Sustainable" at the 70th NHK Kōhaku Uta Gassen on December 31, 2019.

 Takino made her television series debut as the character Manji in the television drama Majimuri Gakuen, which was aired from July to September 2018 on Nippon TV.
 As a railway enthusiast, she hosted her first self-titled variety show about the Shinkansen, STU48 Takino Yumiko no Koisuru Seishun 48 Kippu, which has released two episodes in October 2018 and October 2019 on TV Asahi CS satellite channel.
 In January 2021, she started as regular reporter for the Yamaguchi Broadcasting local information show Nekketsu TV.